Infinity Primus vs. Reference

 Features

 If you are looking for an affordable way to bring back the excitement to your somewhat-old audio system, the Infinity Primus PR6510cs car speakers are your best option.
-They come with two 6.5-inch Patented Plus One polypropylene woofers that have a wider cone area for enhanced output quality.
+They come with two 6.5-inch Patented Plus One polypropylene woofers with a wider cone area for enhanced output quality.

 The speakers also contain edge-driven textile tweeters for wider thigh frequency dispersion and minimal sound distortion at high volumes.
 The package also has external crossovers and true 4-ohm architecture that uses a low-impedance voice coil that safely draws out extra power from your power source.